-I’m originally from small town Maine, now living life out in Southern California with my husband, baby boy (plus one on the way!), and pup.
-You’ll usually find me sipping a big ol’ water, a coffee, or a spicy marg, sunnies on, with a baby in one hand and a dog in the other.
+I’m originally from small town Maine, now living life out in Southern California with my husband, two young boys, and pup.
+You’ll usually find me sipping a big ol’ water, a matcha, or a spicy marg, sunnies on, with my hands overfilled with babies.
 I’m an eternal optimist but I like to keep it real.
 I’m a nerd at heart and spend lots of time reading about allll the things.
 Call me queen of over and under watering my plants.
-I’m usually belting out ballads and pretending I sound pretty darn good.
+I’m usually belting out ballads and thinking I sound pretty darn good.
 Snacks are my jam.
 I'm all for a well-placed swear word.
 Nerd out over personality tests?
-Myers-Briggs INFJ + Enneagram 9w1 + Human Design Generator 2/4 + HSP/Empath (but you already knew that one!).
+Myers-Briggs INFJ + Enneagram 9w1 + Human Design Generator 2/4 + Highly Sensitive Person/Empath.

 Take care of yourself.
 Find time for yourself.
 Give yourself grace.

 Somewhere along the line you’re taught that moms should wear their exhaustion, depletion, hustle, and selflessness as a badge of honor.
 You start believing that your needs don't matter as much anymore since you have kids.

-It's harder now than it was before to speak up for yourself and protect your boundaries and energy.
+It's harder now to speak up for yourself and protect your boundaries and energy.
 Self-care feels non-existent.
 You're under-slept and overloaded, and most days you feel touched out, fried, irritable, and not yourself.